On the Issues

 Environment

-Virginia has the opportunity to lead the region on critical environmental policies, to address the concerns of the climate catastrophes that face us, and to ensure that we protect precious natural resources for future generations.
-Key concerns that we must continue to tackle include reducing carbon emissions, shoring up coastal resiliency programs, protecting communities from the threats of flooding, and addressing the concerns of environmental justice.
+The effects of human-caused climate change are happening now, and Virginia must lead on critical environmental policies, address the concerns of the climate catastrophes that face us, and ensure that we protect precious natural resources for future generations.
+Key concerns that we have to tackle include reducing carbon emissions, shoring up coastal resiliency programs, protecting communities from the threats of flooding, and addressing the concerns of environmental justice.

 See corresponding legislation